sj-silva/mega-coocorrencias/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` file for more information.
+This project is open source and available under the MIT License.

 ## Disclaimer